worldofmiao/Miao-Pium/README.md

 Desired Capabilities goes into **test/resources**

-TestNG startup configuration is at the project root as **testng/xml**
+TestNG startup configuration is at the project root as **testng.xml**

 ### Adding New Tests
 Very easy, add a new class in **src/test/java/tests** and write your test code, and add a new test line inside **testng.xml** so **mvn test** will include your new test.